YutongLi291/CourseCheckTwilio/README.md

 pip install twilio

-Enter your Twilio : sid, auth token, phone number, and mid, where indicated in the py file
+Enter your Twilio : sid, auth token, phone number, and mid, where indicated in the py file  (Starting line 28)

 Open